RoshanSer/RoshanSer-v1/README.md

 • Got to Heroku => Resources => Turn on Worker, Confirm

 - Thats all!
 Your bot is Ready👍
+- I will update bot randomly,so keep checking the bot has update or note by typing .update in bot number

 [![Run on Repl.it](https://repl.it/badge/github/quiec/whatsAlfa)](https://replit.com/@Amalser/Amalser)